 Virtual brand workshops: 6 secrets of success

-Just over nine months ago I rushed back to London from a workshop in San Diego, following Trump’s announcement of US border closures owing to the growing threat of Covid-19.
+Back in March 2020, I rushed back to London from a workshop in San Diego, following Trump’s announcement of US border closures owing to the growing threat of Covid-19.
 The date was, you guessed it, Friday the 13th.
 I sat on the plane and fretted.
 First and foremost were, of course, concerns over the health of family and friends.
 But then came a wave of worry about my business.
 Would clients cancel their projects?
 Would anyone want to start new projects?
 And if they did, how would we run them, given an end to face-to-face meetings for the foreseeable future?
-By the time we landed, I at least had the start of an answer to the last question: a draft presentation called Virtual Brand Projects.
+By the time we landed, I at least had the start of an answer to the last question: a draft presentation called Virtual Brand Strategy.

 Virtual brand strategy projects